Flexible non-parametric regression models for compositional data

-A disadvantage of the $\alpha$-$k$-$NN$ regression, and of $k$-$NN$ regression in general, is that it lacks the framework for classical statistical inference (such as hypothesis testing).
+A disadvantage of the $\alpha$--$k$--$NN$ regression, and of $k$--$NN$ regression in general, is that it lacks the framework for classical statistical inference (such as hypothesis testing).
 This is counterbalanced by a) its higher predictive performance compared to parametric models and b) its high computational efficiency that make it applicable even with millions of observations.
-Note that while not considered in detail here, $\alpha$-regression \citep{tsagris2015b} can also handle zeros but is computationally expensive\footnote{A numerical optimization using the Nelder-Mead algorithm \citep{nelder1965} is applied using the command \textit{optim} in R.}
+However, the use of ICE plots \citep{goldstein2015} that offer a visual inspection of the effect of each independent variable can overcome this issue.
+Note that while not considered in detail here, $\alpha$-regression \citep{tsagris2015b} can also handle zeros but is computationally expensive.

-With respect to possible future directions related to this work, one area is non-linear PCA, such as kernel PCA \citep{mika1999}.
-However, a disadvantage of kernel methods is their computational cost that increases exponentially with sample size.
-Additionally, more variations and improvements of $k$-$NN$ regression found in \cite{nguyen2016} could be explored, which are applicable also in $\alpha$-$k$-$NN$ regression.
-Alternatively, the $\alpha$-$k$-$NN$ regression can be generalised towards random forests \citep{breiman2001} given the relationship of the latter with $k$-$NN$ \citep{lin2006}.

-Instead of the $\alpha$-transformation, one could use alternative transformations for compositional data and derive more transformation based $k$-$NN$ regression estimators.
-The natural question is which one would perform best and under what circumstances.
-Further, the rationale of the $\alpha$-$k$-$NN$ regression can be transferred to Euclidean data by employing the Box-Cox transformation instead.

-Projection pursuit \citep{friedman1981} is another non-linear alternative to the $\alpha$-$k$-$NN$ regression, which also requires tuning of a parameter, but currently would only be possible for compositional data without zero values.
-While zero value imputation \citep{martin2003,martin2012} has the potential to resolve this problem, it could also lead to less accurate estimations \citep{tsagris2015a}.